frhumphries/stedwardwebsite/content/pages/live.md

 - All are asked and expected to observe the precepts of "social distancing."
 Masks and gloves are welcome and strongly recommended, but not required.
 - Holy Communion is available only under the single species of the Sacred Host.
 - Our weekly schedule will be gradually adjusted to resemble our usual pre-COVID schedule.
-  - Saturday and Sunday Masses will return to normal beginning May 16.
+  - Saturday and Sunday Masses are presently back to normal (Sat 5:30p & Sun 9:00a).
+  - Daily Masses will be offered Tue, Wed, Thu at 9:00a, not 9:15a and Friday at 5:30p.
+  - ALL Masses in May will be live-stream unless otherwise indicated, BUT after May, only Masses which are indicated will be live-streamed.
+  - When the Legacy Nursing Home (AKA The Olive Branch) reopens for Public Mass, the Thursday will take place there.
   - Fr.
 Ryan will begin taking his day-off again on Mondays and so no public Mass will be scheduled.
-  - ALL Masses in May will be live-stream unless otherwise indicated, BUT after May, only Masses which are indicated will be live-streamed.
-  - Daily Masses will be offered at 9:00a, not 9:15a.
-  - When the Legacy Nursing Home (AKA The Olive Branch) reopens for Public Mass, the Thursday will take place there.
   - NOTE: each week for the next month or so will be different, so please take a close look at the schedule.
   - THANK YOU for you patience with us and for your cooperation!